-Roles which will be covered by the Regulations are those which involve the supervision of under 8s in later years provision.
-Those who are directly involved in the management of early/later years provision include the Head, and may also include other members of the leadership team as well as those involved in the day-to-day management of early years provision and later years provision at the School.
+Roles which will be covered by the Regulations are teaching and teaching assistant positions in EYP, and those which involve the supervision of under 8s in LYP.
+Those who are directly involved in the management of EYP and LYP include the Head, and may also include other members of the leadership team as well as those involved in the day to day management of EYP and LYP at the School.